Damien Winter Middle School and Novice Invitational

 I'm super into strategic concessions.
 "It's okay that they win this, because we win here instead and that matters more bc..."

 I have a soft spot for framing.
-I'm most interested when the opposing team links in (ex. team A runs "prioritize mitigating structural violence," team B replies, "yes, and that's us,"), but I'll definitely listen to "prioritize x instead" args, too.
+I'm most interested when the opposing team links in (ex. team A runs "prioritize extinction," team B replies, "yes, and that's us,"), but I'll definitely listen to "prioritize x instead" args, too.
 Just warrant, compare, etc.

 All else fails, I will 1) look at the weighing, then 2), evaluate the line-by-line to see if I give you reasonable access to those impacts to begin with.
 Your opponents would have to really slip up somewhere to win the weighing but lose the round, but it's not impossible.
 I get really sad if the line-by-line is so convoluted that I only vote on the weighing - give me a clean place to vote.
 I'll be happy if you do the extra work to tell me why your weighing mechanism is better than theirs (I should prefer scope over mag because x, etc).